 There are a number of causes of neutropenia.
 Some people are born with low neutrophils, other people develop conditions that cause low neutrophils – these include:

 - infections caused by viruses such as viral hepatitis, HIV or TB

 - use of certain medicines such as clozapine

-- cancer treatments such as chemotherapy and radiation (your neutrophil count is usually at its lowest 5 to 14 days after cancer treatment but this can vary between different chemotherapy drugs)
+- cancer treatments such as chemotherapy and radiation (your neutrophil count is usually at its lowest 5–14 days after cancer treatment, but this can vary between different chemotherapy drugs)

 - bone marrow disorders such as leukaemia or aplastic anaemia

 - medical conditions that can affect the immune system, such as lupus or rheumatoid arthritis.